voxpupuli/puppet-zabbix/README.md

   * Ubuntu 12.04
   * Debian 6, 7

+This module is support on both the community as the Enterprise version of Puppet.

 Zabbix 1.8 isn't supported (yet) with this module.
 Maybe in the near future.